Climate of India: Extreme temperatures: high

+The highest temperature ever recorded in India occurred on 16 May 2016 in Phalodi, Rajasthan at 51.0 °C. A temperature of up to 52.4 °C has been recorded in Jaisalmer District on 2 May 2016 near the border of Pakistan but the standard conditions are yet to be verified.

 Rain

 The average annual precipitation of 11861 mm in the village of Mawsynram, in the hilly northeastern state of Meghalaya, is the highest recorded in Asia, and possibly on Earth.
 The village, which sits at an elevation of 1401 m, benefits from its proximity to both the Himalayas and the Bay of Bengal.
 However, since the town of Cherrapunji, 5 km to the east, is the nearest town to host a meteorological office—none has ever existed in Mawsynram—it is officially credited as being the world's wettest place.
 In recent years the Cherrapunji-Mawsynram region has averaged between 9296 and 10820 mm of rain annually, though Cherrapunji has had at least one period of daily rainfall that lasted almost two years.
 India's highest recorded one-day rainfall total occurred on 26 July 2005, when Mumbai received 944 mm; the massive flooding that resulted killed over 900 people.